Our Forest

 Complemented by scientific expertise, local Sinchi Warmi Guardians determine which forest areas are most critical, guide ecological surveys, and teach visitors how to walk silently in the forest, observe, value.
 Their consent is the foundation of every protected hectare.

-Indigenous Forest Patrol The Sinchi Warmi are not only guardians of the forest but leaders of a peaceful resistance.
-Through patrols twice a week, rotating among the three group leaders and their members, they make a clear statement to extractive interests and hunters: this forest is protected and cared for by its people.
-These patrols are acts of presence that allow early detection of threats and affirm that the territory has defenders committed to life.
+The Sinchi Warmi are leaders of peaceful resistance.
+Through twice-weekly patrols, rotating among members, they send a clear message to extractive interests and hunters: this forest is protected and cared for by its people.
+These patrols ensure early detection of threats and demonstrate that the territory has dedicated defenders committed to life and conservation.

 %3Aformat(webp)%2Fbad5cc9b-9de5-4dbb-a757-aafebb4dbc5c-jaime12.jpeg&w=1920&q=75)